COBRAPROsimulator/COBRAPRO/docs/index.rst

 Welcome to COBRARPO's documentation!
 Please view the :doc:`/Content/APIdocumentation` to view all functions and scripts in COBRAPRO.

-..
-This is the documentation for CORBAPRO. this is a link :doc:`/Options/justcode` this is a link to a particular section :ref:`Options section for justcode <codeOptions>`.
-This is the API documentation link :doc:`/Contents/APIdocumentation`

 .. caution::
    note aution